 - 1. Student and/or parent will notify guidance and meet with the appropriate counselor to acquire the withdrawal/transfer form - 2.
 Parent must sign a withdrawal/transfer form--if parent is not available for signature, the counselor will contact the parent for confirmation - 3.
-Student will obtain a clearance signature from the Media Center - 4.
-Student will see an administrator for a signature - 5.
-Student will return one copy of the withdrawal/transfer form to the guidance office and keep one copy to take to the receiving school - 6.
+Student will see an administrator for a signature. - 4.
+Students must hand in books, technology, and any school property - 5.
+Student will return one copy of the withdrawal/transfer form to guidance office and keep one copy to take to the receiving school - 6.
 If additional records are requested, the student may have copies of necessary information to take to the receiving school. - 7.
 If health records are requested at the time of withdrawal, the student/parent will be referred to the school nurse. - 8.
 Official school records will be sent to the receiving school when an official request is received from that school.